-Cathy is Executive Director, Human Resources for the Canadian Olympic Committee, responsible for developing and implementing the People Strategy for the COC and best practice and cost-effective policies, processes and programs that support the COC’s business strategy and reinforce the Values and culture.
+Sandra is the Chief People Officer for the Canadian Olympic Committee, joining the organization in November 2020.
+She is responsible for developing and implementing the People Strategy for the COC and best practice and cost-effective policies, processes and programs that support the COC’s business while reinforcing the Values and culture.

 As a senior human resources executive with over 20 years of leadership experience in human resources and legal roles, Sandra has served renowned organizations including RioCan Management Inc, the Canadian National Institute for the Blind and Magna.
 She brings a track record of proven management expertise with fast-paced major global and national organizations challenged by multiple locations and diverse cultures.
 She is a high energy and transformational leader, a strategic thinker who delivers results and a passionate advocate for building culture.